-Liquidity risk represents the Group's potential inability to meet all payment obligations when they become due and the risk stemming from the lack of marketability of an investment security that cannot be bought or sold quickly enough to realise cash.
+Liquidity risk represents the AIL Group's potential inability to meet all payment obligations when they become due and the risk stemming from the lack of marketability of an investment security that cannot be bought or sold quickly enough to realise cash.

-At the subsidiary level, the respective Finance teams carry out regular cash-flow forecasting and analysis to monitor the liquidity needs of the standalone entities within the Group.
+At the subsidiary level, the respective Finance teams carry out regular cash-flow forecasting and analysis to monitor the liquidity needs of the standalone entities within the AIL Group.

-There are no material risk exposures to liquidity risk, as the majority of assets are invested in highly liquid corporate bonds.
+There are no material risk exposures to liquidity risk, as the majority of assets are invested in highly liquid corporate bonds which can be realised for cast at short notice.